Can I Get Disability Benefits for Social Anxiety?

 • concentrating and persisting at tasks (being able to complete tasks)

-• interacting with others (using socially appropriate behaviors), and/or
+• interacting with others (using socially appropriate behaviors), or

 • understanding and remembering information (being able to understand instructions, learn new things, or apply new knowledge to tasks).

-If Social Security finds your social anxiety disorder doesn't meet the above listing requirements, the agency will use your medical records to determine your mental residual functional capacity (MRFC).
-(Your MRFC is what tasks and duties you can do despite your limitations.)
+If Social Security doesn't find that your social anxiety disorder meets the above listing requirements, the agency will then use your medical records to determine your mental residual functional capacity (RFC).
+Your RFC is a set of restrictions on the types of tasks and duties you can do at a job.

-The SSA will prepare a report that assesses how your symptoms affect your ability to do the mental and emotional requirements of a job.
-It may include limitations on your ability to interact with members of the public, get along with co-workers, talk with superiors, and adjust to changes in your environment.
+Social Security will assess how your symptoms affect your ability to do the mental and emotional requirements of full-time work when determining your RFC.
+Your RFC may include restrictions on your ability to interact with members of the public, get along with co-workers, talk with superiors, and adjust to changes in your environment.
+The more severe your symptoms are, the more restrictions you'll have in your RFC.
+Some restrictions rule out work entirely.

-• records from your psychiatrist, psychologist, social worker, or therapist showing the extent of your limitations
+• records from your psychiatrist, psychologist, counselor, social worker, or therapist showing the extent of your limitations

-Make sure you give the SSA the complete contact information for any medical providers you have seen for treatment.
+Make sure you give Social Security the complete contact information for the offices, clinics, hospitals, and other providers you've seen for treatment.
 If you hire an attorney, your attorney will request the records for you.
-It may be helpful to discuss your claim with an experienced disability attorney; disability claims based on mental illness can be a challenge to win.
+It may be helpful to discuss your claim with an experienced disability lawyer—applications for disability based on mental illness can be a challenge to win.

 Basic Requirements for Disability

-Everyone who applies for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) must also meet the following requirements.
+Everyone who applies for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) must also meet both of the following legal requirements:

-Whether you are financially eligible for SSDI or SSI depends on your work history and your household income levels.
+Whether you're financially eligible for SSDI, SSI, or both depends on your work history and your household income levels.
 For more information, read our sections on SSI and SSDI.

 Do You Qualify for Disability in Your State?